 Cindy McLeish was elected as the Member for Seymour at the 2010 Victorian State election.
 Following the 2014 election, Cindy was elected as the inaugural member for the new electoral district of Eildon.
 Following the 2018 election, Cindy was appointed Deputy Leader of the Liberal Party and Shadow Minister for Education, Youth Affairs and Regional Cities.
+In 2020, Cindy became Shadow Minister for Tourism, Major Events and Sport, replacing her Shadow Minister for Education role.

 Cindy grew up on a farm running cattle and sheep in Yea and continues to farm in the district on land that has belonged to her family for generations.
 She attended Melbourne University where she completed a Bachelor of Science and a Diploma of Education.
 She also completed a Graduate Diploma in counselling and registered as a psychologist.
 In 2001, Cindy completed an MBA from Melbourne Business School, which she studied part-time, whilst juggling work and a family.